Alliston Hornets

-The Alliston Hornets are a Canadian Junior ice hockey team based in Alliston, Ontario, Canada.
-Starting with the 2016-17 hockey season the Hornets will be members of the Provincial Junior Hockey League.
-Prior to the change they played in the Georgian Mid-Ontario Junior C Hockey League.
+The Alliston Hornets are a Canadian junior ice hockey team based in Alliston, Ontario.
+Starting with the 2016-17 hockey season, the Hornets were members of the Provincial Junior Hockey League.
+Prior to the change, they played in the Georgian Mid-Ontario Junior C Hockey League.

 History

 The Alliston Hornets were founded in 1971 as a member of the South-Central Junior D Hockey League.
-In 1973, that league was promoted and renamed the Central Ontario Junior C Hockey League and then the Mid-Ontario Junior C Hockey League in 1976.
+In 1973, that league was promoted and renamed the Central Ontario Junior C Hockey League, and then the Mid-Ontario Junior C Hockey League in 1976.

 Despite training multiple National Hockey League alumni, the Hornets were in tough in the Mid-Ontario Junior C Hockey League with teams like the Bradford Bulls and the Orangeville Crushers.
-The Hornets won the Mid-Ontario Junior C Hockey League crown 6 times, but never got past the Clarence Schmalz Cup semi-final in the All-Ontario championships.
+The Hornets won the Mid-Ontario Junior C Hockey League crown six times, but never got past the Clarence Schmalz Cup semi-final in the All-Ontario championships.

 In 1994, the Mid-Ontario Junior C Hockey League merged with the Georgian Bay Junior C Hockey League to create the Georgian Mid-Ontario Junior C Hockey League.
 From 1994 until 2007, the Hornets have failed to win a league title.
-Other than a blip in the radar in 2001-02 that resulted in a 2nd place league finish but no playoff glory, since 1994 the Hornets were not up to par with their competition.
+Other than a blip in the radar in 2001–02 that resulted in a 2nd place league finish but no playoff glory, since 1994 the Hornets were not up to par with their competition.
 In 2004, something changed.
 Since 2004, the Hornets have been putting up excellent winning seasons with a first-place finish and two third-place finishes.

-The 2005–06 season saw the Hornets finish off in third place.
+The 2005–06 season saw the Hornets finish in third place.
 In the league quarter-final they drew the sixth seeded Stayner Siskins.
-In what many though would be a cakewalk, the Siskins had another shocking conclusion in mind.
-The Hornets went up on the Siskins 3-games-to-none with little problem.
+In what many thought would be a cakewalk, the Siskins had another shocking conclusion in mind.
+The Hornets went up on the Siskins 3-0 with little problem.
 Game 4 saw the Siskins avoid the sweep with a win.
 The Siskins had gained enough momentum to take game 5 as well.
-Eventually, in the end, the Siskins won four straight games to make the ultimate comeback and take the series 4-games-to-3 over the Alliston Hornets.
+Eventually, in the end, the Siskins won four straight games to make the ultimate comeback and take the series 4-3 over the Alliston Hornets.

 The 2006–07 season saw the Hornets leading the standing for the first half of the season and then fall away to both the Fergus Devils and Penetang Kings.
-Finishing with the third seed, the Hornets battled the Schomberg Cougars and made quick work of them with a 4-games-to-none sweep of the series.
+Finishing with the third seed, the Hornets battled the Schomberg Cougars and made quick work of them with a 4-0 sweep of the series.
 In the semi-final, the Hornets drew the Goliath Clarence Schmalz Cup (CSC) defending Champion Penetang Kings.
-The second seeded Kings won the series 4-games-to-2 in a drawn out seesaw battle.
+The second seeded Kings won the series 4-2 in a drawn out seesaw battle.
 The Kings went on to win their second straight league and provincial title.